ArcadeHustle/X3_USB_softmod/README.md

 "Video games in the form of computer programs, lawfully acquired as complete games 37 CFR §201.40(b)(12)" "For personal, local gameplay; or To allow preservation in a playable format..."

+Please note that the following text is considered "for purposes of good-faith security research".

 For now some of this information will be further gatekept.
 This will write up will absolutly however give you all the access you need to enable USB bootable games...
 Making a "multi" out of this is trivial.
 You can, as many folks have pointed out, use *any* front end, Niko's, Joerg's or AttractMode as examples.